ismgonza/AIE8/01_Prototyping Best Practices & Vibe Check/activities.md

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
     - Aspect Tested: _Explain complex topics simple (elucidation)_
         - The text is legible, it properly parses indentation, and breaklines, however it does not do a good job parsing bold font style.
 It's overall acceptable and easy to read through.
         - Does not provide an explanation meant for a **complete beginner** it actually introduces advanced technical concepts which might be overwhelming initially like encapsulation, inheritance & polymorphism.
-It does not provide clear easy analogies which are helpfull when simplifying complext topics
+It does not provide clear easy analogies which are helpful when simplifying complext topics

 2. Read the following paragraph and provide a concise summary of the key points…
     - Aspect Tested: _Text comprenhension & Summarization_